mwbowers/mwbowers.github.io/examples/sunfarm/enhance-remove-reverse-image.md

 ---
-title: Remove Reverse Image Attribute
+title: Remove Reverse Image Attributes
 ---
 ## Source

-You can get the [GitHub Source Files](https://github.com/asnaqsys-examples/sunfarm-encore) here.
+You can get the [GitHub Encore Source Files](https://github.com/asnaqsys-examples/sunfarm-encore) here.

+You can get the [GitHub C# Source Files](https://github.com/asnaqsys-examples/sunfarm-csharp) here.

 ## Overview

+5250 emulators could display characters in reverse-image.
+When the intent of such use is for decoration only, this article shows how to avoid that effect which seems distracting on HTML-based User Interfaces.

 When the [User Interface](https://en.wikipedia.org/wiki/User_interface) was designed while developing Legacy Applications, the developer had as the [Display Canvas](https://en.wikipedia.org/wiki/Canvas_(GUI)) a [Computer Terminal](https://en.wikipedia.org/wiki/Computer_terminal).